Grandma Shower Games

 When playing games at a shower, there is usually a prize for the winners.

 Consider the types of small gifts you would like to receive.
 Since this is a Grandma Shower we’re talking about, a lovely prize would be something personal, like a candle, soap, a coffee cup or a box of assorted tea bags.

 If you plan to pass the prize to the new Grandma, the prizes could be something baby related that Grandma could use when the baby visits.
 Think bibs, rattles or small toys, or a children’s book.

 Whatever games you choose, the goal is to have fun.
 Laugh, enjoy the company of others and celebrate with the Grandma-to-be.
 This is a very special time for her and sharing it with friends is priceless.

 Enjoy the party with these Grandmother shower games.
-And pick up the Grandmother Shower Checklist!
+Have a fun time celebrating the new Grandma!